UK tech experts · info@vividrepairs.co.uk

 RGB Ecosystem

 If you’re building a coordinated RGB setup, consider ecosystem compatibility.
 MSI’s Mystic Light, Gigabyte’s RGB Fusion, and ASUS’s Aura Sync don’t always play nicely together.
-Stick with one brand for seamless lighting synchronisation.
+Stick with one brand for clean lighting synchronisation.

 Future-Proofing Considerations